 - Prada’s most iconic product is the Saffiano Leather Galleria handbag, which is still a status symbol among elites.

-The Prada logo has remained relatively unchanged since 1919, but they do have several logo variations.
+The Prada logo has remained relatively unchanged since 1919, but the brand does have a variety of different Prada logos.
 The design is among the best luxury logos of all time.
 Thanks to their association with the royal family, starting in the early 1900s, they were able to incorporate royal aspects into one of their designs.

 Initially, the logo was found within a rope ellipse.
 While this logo has often been used in the past, in recent years, the inverted triangle Prada logo is significantly more common.